gmurray13/gradle-release/README.md

 	<tr>
 		<td>failOnSnapshotDependencies</td>
 		<td>true</td>
-		<td>Fail when the project has dependencies on SNAPSHOT versions unless those SNAPSHOT dependencies have been defined as <i>'ignoredSnapshotDependencies'</i> using the syntax '$group:$name'</td>
+		<td>Fail when the project has dependencies on SNAPSHOT versions unless those SNAPSHOT dependencies have been defined as <i>'ignoredSnapshotDependencies'</i> using the syntax '$group:$name'.
+If 'updateSnapshotDependencies' has values (with the syntax '$group:$name') and those SNAPSHOTS should be updated to release versions, then 'failOnSnapshotDependencies' must be 'false'.</td>
 	</tr>
 	<tr>
 		<td>failOnUnversionedFiles</td>